amplication/docs/docs/getting-started/plugins.md

 #### MongoDB

 [MongoDB](https://www.mongodb.com/) is a free and open-source cross-platform document-oriented database program.
-It is classified as a NoSQL database program, meaning that it does not use the traditional SQL relational database management system (RDBMS).
+It is classified as a NoSQL database program, meaning that it does not use the traditional SQL relational database management system.
 Instead, it uses JSON-like documents with optional schemas to store data.

 MongoDB is used to store and retrieve large amounts of data in real-time, and it is often used in situations where high performance and horizontal scaling are required.